 - Sexual abuse of a minor includes sexual molestation or sexual exploitation of a minor and other behavior by which an adult uses a minor as an object of sexual gratification.
 This includes, but is not limited to, sexual contact with the intimate parts (genital area, groin, anus, inner thighs, buttocks, or breasts) of a minor for the purpose of sexual gratification or arousal or for the purpose of degrading or humiliating the minor.
 Deliberate touching of the intimate parts of a minor, a request to touch the intimate parts of the adult, the exposure of the intimate parts of the adult to a minor, or requesting the minor to expose his or her intimate parts also constitute sexual abuse.
+Sexual abuse of a minor also includes the acquisition, possession or distribution of pornographic images of minors for the purposes of sexual gratification.
 A minor is a person who has not yet reached his or her eighteenth birthday. - The transgressions in question relate to obligations arising from Divine commands regarding human sexual interaction as conveyed to us by the Sixth Commandment of the Decalogue.
 Thus, the norm to be considered in assessing an allegation of sexual abuse of a minor is whether conduct or interaction with a minor qualifies as an external, objectively grave violation of the Sixth Commandment (Canonical Delicts Involving Sexual Misconduct and Dismissal from the Clerical State, USCCB, 1995, p.
 6). - A canonical offense against the Sixth Commandment (c.
 1395, §2) need not be a complete act of intercourse.
 Nor, to be objectively grave, does an act need to involve force, physical contact, or a discernible harmful outcome.
 Moreover, imputability (moral responsibility) for a canonical offense "is presumed upon external violation." (c.
 1321, §3.
 Cf. cc 1322-27)